 Provincial regulations no longer require proof of vaccination, an active medical exemption or participation in a Health Canada approved COVID-19 vaccine trial to access businesses or settings.
-Owners and operators of those spaces may choose to continue to require proof of vaccination at their discretion.
+Businesses and organizations may voluntarily choose to check for proof of vaccination.

 What to do if there is an error on your vaccination receipt: